Skip to main content

 OAuth Clients

-OAuth clients represent applications that can authenticate users.
-Each client has its own client ID, secret, and configuration for redirect URIs and allowed scopes.
+OAuth clients represent applications that authenticate users.
+Each client has a client ID, secret, redirect URIs, and allowed scopes.

 Resource Hierarchy